ipeaGIT/uci/README.md

 }
 ```

-# Aknowledgement
+# Acknowledgement
 The Hex image above illustrates Christaller’s Central Place Theory.
-It was created by Christaller and adapted by Becerra, 2015.
+It was adapted from an image originally created by Christaller and adapted by Becerra, 2015.